Slusheeking/INAVVI_v11/memory-bank/decisionLog.md

   - More comprehensive verification of GPU capabilities at startup
   - Optimized ML models with mixed precision support
   - Reduced GPU memory usage through better memory management

+[2025-03-22 05:08:00] - **API Key Management System Implementation**
+- **Decision**: Implement a comprehensive API key management system for external data sources.
+- **Rationale**: The system relies on external APIs (Polygon.io and Unusual Whales) that require API keys, but there was no standardized way to set up, verify, and update these keys.
+- **Implementation**:
+  - Added python-dotenv package to all relevant Python files for environment variable loading
+  - Created a .env file template with placeholders for API keys and other configuration
+  - Developed setup_env.sh script to guide users through initial environment setup
+  - Created verify_api_keys.py script to test API key validity with actual API requests
+  - Implemented update_api_keys.sh script for easy key updates with security features
+  - Updated README.md with comprehensive API key management instructions
+  - Added API_KEYS_SETUP.md with detailed documentation
+- **Implications**:
+  - Improved security by keeping API keys out of source code
+  - Enhanced user experience with guided setup process
+  - Better reliability through API key verification
+  - Simplified key management with dedicated update script
+  - Standardized environment variable handling across the system
+  - Reduced risk of accidental API key exposure in version control
+  - Improved documentation for new users

+[2025-03-22 14:38:00] - **API Key Configuration and Validation**
+- **Decision**: Configure and validate API keys for all external services.
+- **Rationale**: The system requires valid API keys to interact with external data sources and trading platforms.
+Without proper validation, the system could fail at runtime due to authentication issues.
+- **Implementation**:
+  - Added real API keys for Polygon.io, Unusual Whales, and Alpaca
+  - Enhanced verify_api_keys.py to support Alpaca API validation
+  - Improved API key validation logic to handle different response formats
+  - Added format validation for Unusual Whales API key
+  - Updated verification script to provide detailed status information
+  - Tested all API keys to ensure they work correctly
+- **Implications**:
+  - System can now access real-time market data from Polygon.io
+  - Options flow data can be retrieved from Unusual Whales
+  - Trading capabilities enabled through Alpaca integration
+  - Improved error handling for API authentication issues
+  - Better diagnostics for API connectivity problems
+  - Reduced risk of runtime failures due to invalid API keys

+[2025-03-22 22:54:07] - **TensorRT Installation Process Fix**
+- **Decision**: Fix the TensorRT installation process in the Docker container.
+- **Rationale**: The container build was failing because nvidia-tensorrt requires a special installation process using nvidia-pyindex first.
+- **Implementation**:
+  - Modified Dockerfile.unified to use the correct two-step installation process for TensorRT
+  - Added verification steps to confirm TensorRT installation
+  - Updated rebuild_container.sh with fallback mechanisms if TensorRT installation fails
+  - Created TENSORRT_INSTALLATION.md documentation for future reference
+  - Updated TENSORFLOW_OPTIMIZATION.md with references to the new documentation
+- **Implications**:
+  - Improved build reliability by ensuring proper TensorRT installation
+  - Enhanced system robustness with fallback mechanisms
+  - Better documentation for future maintenance
+  - Ensured compatibility with NVIDIA GH200 Grace Hopper Superchips
+  - Maintained TensorRT acceleration capabilities for inference optimization